 Perceived controllability and anthropomorphism

 The three-factor theory of anthropomorphism suggests that the motivation to understand and control our surroundings leads to anthropomorphism (Epley et al., 2007).
-With the extension measure of “perceived controllability” in the gadget anthropomorphism task, we tested whether perceived controllability of gadgets were negatively associated with their anthropomorphism.
+With the extension measure of “perceived controllability” in the gadget anthropomorphism task, we tested whether perceived controllability of gadgets was negatively associated with their anthropomorphism.
 For this purpose, and considering that the data are fully crossed, we built a series of linear mixed-effects models with the lme4 (Bates et al., 2015) and the lmerTest (Kuznetsova et al., 2017) R packages.
 Our full model included anthropomorphic mental-state ratings of gadgets as the outcome variable and perceived controllability and non-anthropomorphic ratings as predictors.
 We included both random intercepts and slopes for the predictors on participant and gadget levels (Baayen et al., 2008).
 Degrees of freedom were approximated with the Satterthwaite’s method.

 [Given that we only have four gadgets, including random slopes for gadgets will likely lead to non-convergence.
 In such a case, we will take the following steps to simplify the model: (1) remove random slopes for gadgets (for both predictors; same in the following); (2) remove random slopes for participants; (3) remove random intercepts for gadgets; and (4) finally, remove random intercepts for participants, which results in a fixed-effects model.
 The simplification ends first at convergence, and then we will conduct likelihood-ratio tests to determine whether this model has the best fit for the data and is also simple.
 If a simpler model fits the data as well (i.e., no significant difference in fitness), we will opt for the simpler model.
 If the tests suggest that the fixed-effect model after Step (4) fits the data as well as the simplest mixed-effects model, we will report the results based on the fixed-effect model, because it is the simplest.]